CZ-NIC/dns-collector/README.md

 * TCP flow recoinstruction for reused streams (currently only single-query TCP connections are supported)
 * IP(4/6) fragmented packet reconstuction, DNS via ICMP
-* More EDNS features: Client subnet, other options
+* More EDNS features: Client subnet, other options, EDNS ping
 * Idea: slightly delay the responses in the workflow (cca 10 us, to remove capture timing jitter)

 ## Requirements